 • Cannot be used in conjunction with any other offer.

-• Annual Passes remain the property of the Jodrell Bank and the management reserves the right to withdraw the Annual Pass at any time at their own discretion.
+• Annual Tickets remain the property of the Jodrell Bank Centre for Engagement and the management reserves the right to withdraw the Annual Ticket at any time at their own discretion.

 • It is your responsibility to keep Jodrell Bank staff up to date with any changes to your contact and personal details.

 • Gift Aid tickets are non-transferrable and cannot be purchased for anyone other than the purchaser therefore cannot be given as a gift.

 Access to Jodrell Bank